menu

 Overview

 Georgetown is a very small city located in the state of Illinois.
 With a population of 3,059 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
-Much of the housing stock in Georgetown was built prior to World War II, making it one of the older and more historic cities in the country.
+Georgetown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
-46.67% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
+46.67% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Georgetown is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Georgetown who work in sales jobs (17.35%), office and administrative support (12.24%), and teaching (9.12%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.90% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.